-S. R. Das is with the Faculty of Engineering, School of Information Technology and Engineering, University of Ottawa, Ottawa, ON K1N 6N5, Canada, and also with the Department of Computer and Information Science, College of Arts and Sciences, Troy University, Montgomery, AL 36103 USA.
-J. Zakizadeh, A. R. Nayak, and E. M. Petriu are with the Faculty of
+S. R. Das is with the Faculty of Engineering, School of Information Technology and Engineering, University of Ottawa, Ottawa, ON K1N 6N5, Canada, and also with the Department of Computer and Information Science, College

 J. Zakizadeh, A. R. Nayak, and E. M. Petriu are with the Faculty of Engineering, School of Information Technology and Engineering, University of Ottawa, Ottawa, ON K1N 6N5, Canada.